-1 Amend the title of the bill by replacing it with the following: 2 3 AN ACT relative to the release of a defendant pending trial.
-4 5 Amend the bill by replacing all after the enacting clause with the following: 6 7 1 Bail and Recognizances; Release of a Defendant Pending Trial.
-Amend RSA 597:2 to read as 8 follows: 9 597:2 Release of a Defendant Pending Trial.
-10 I. Except as provided in paragraph III or VI, upon the appearance before the court of ε 11 person charged with an offense, the court shall issue an order that, pending arraignment or trial, the 12 person be: 13 (a) Released on his or her personal recognizance or upon execution of an unsecured 14 appearance bond, pursuant to the provisions of paragraph III; 15 (b) Released on a condition or combination of conditions pursuant to the provisions of 16 paragraph III; 17 (c) Detained; or 18 (d) Temporarily detained to permit revocation of conditional release pursuant to the 19 provisions of paragraph VIII.
-20 II.
-Except as provided in RSA 597:1-d, a person charged with a probation violation shall be 21 entitled to a bail hearing.
-The court shall issue an order that, pending a probation violation hearing 22 the person be: 23 (a) Released on his or her personal recognizance or upon execution of an unsecured 24 appearance bond, pursuant to the provisions of paragraph III; 25 (b) Released on a condition or combination of conditions pursuant to the provisions of 26 paragraph III; or 27 (c) Detained.
-28 III.
-When considering whether to release or detain a person, the court and, if applicable, 29 a bail commissioner shall consider the following issues: 30 (a) Safety of the public or the defendant.
+- 1 Criminal Mischief; Penalty Amended.
+Amend RSA 634:2, VI to read as follows: - 2 VI.
+Any person who is found guilty of criminal mischief under paragraph III of this section 3 because he or she has vandalized, defaced, destroyed, tampered with, or made any other 4 unauthorized alteration, whether permanent or temporary, on public property, shall be guilty of a [violation] class A misdemeanor if the damage is \$1,000 or more, a violation if the damage is 5 6 less than \$1,000, and shall also make restitution for any damage he or she has caused. - 7 2 Bail and Recognizances; Release of a Defendant Pending Trial.
+Amend RSA 597:2 to read as 8 follows: - 597:2 Release of a Defendant Pending Trial. - 10 I. Except as provided in paragraph III or VI, upon the appearance before the court of a 11 person charged with an offense, the court shall issue an order that, pending arraignment or trial, the 12 person be: - (a) Released on his or her personal recognizance or upon execution of an unsecured appearance bond, pursuant to the provisions of paragraph III; - (b) Released on a condition or combination of conditions pursuant to the provisions of paragraph III; - (c) Detained: or - (d) Temporarily detained to permit revocation of conditional release pursuant to the provisions of paragraph VIII. - II.
+Except as provided in RSA 597:1-d, a person charged with a probation violation shall be entitled to a bail hearing.
+The court shall issue an order that, pending a probation violation hearing, the person be: - (a) Released on his or her personal recognizance or upon execution of an unsecured appearance bond, pursuant to the provisions of paragraph III; - (b) Released on a condition or combination of conditions pursuant to the provisions of 26 paragraph III; or - (c) Detained. - III.
+When considering whether to release or detain a person, the court and a bail commissioner shall consider the following issues: - (a) Safety of the public or the defendant.